What Does A Supportive Approach Mean

 Neurobiology of Support

 Research shows that social support activates the brain’s reward circuitry, releasing dopamine and oxytocin, which reduce stress hormones like cortisol.
-This biochemical response improves focus, memory consolidation, and immune function, enabling individuals to tackle challenges more effectively Small thing, real impact..
+This biochemical response improves focus, memory consolidation, and immune function, enabling individuals to tackle challenges more effectively Worth keeping that in mind.
+That's the whole idea..

 Psychological Theories